Brian Greene

-Greene has become known to a wider audience through his books for the general public, The Elegant Universe, Icarus at the Edge of Time, The Fabric of the Cosmos, The Hidden Reality, and related PBS television specials.
-He also appeared on The Big Bang Theory episode "The Herb Garden Germination", as well as the films Frequency and The Last Mimzy.
-He is currently a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.
+His books The Elegant Universe (1999), The Fabric of the Cosmos (2004), The Hidden Reality (2011), and Until the End of Time (2020) were all top 10 New York Times bestsellers.
+Greene hosted two Emmy and Peabody Award Winning NOVA miniseries based on his books.
+He also appeared on The Big Bang Theory episode "The Herb Garden Germination", as well as in the films Frequency and The Last Mimzy.
+From 2015 to 2020, he served on the board of overseers of Harvard University, and is currently a member of the board of sponsors of the Bulletin of the Atomic Scientists.

-Early life
+Early life and education

 Greene was born in New York City of Jewish background.
 His father, Alan Greene, was a one-time vaudeville performer and high school dropout who later worked as a voice coach and composer.

-After attending Stuyvesant High School, Greene entered Harvard University in 1980 to concentrate in physics.
-After completing his BA degree with summa cum laude honors in 1984, Greene earned his DPhil degree in theoretical physics at Magdalen College, Oxford, graduating in 1987.
+After graduating from Stuyvesant High School in 1980, where he was classmates with fellow physicist and science popularizer Lisa Randall, Greene studied physics at Harvard University, graduating in 1984 with a Bachelor of Science, summa cum laude.
+He then did doctoral study in theoretical physics at Magdalen College, Oxford, under Graham Ross and James Binney.
+He received a Doctor of Philosophy in 1987 with a thesis entitled "Superstrings: topology, geometry and phenomenology and astrophysical implications of supersymmetric models".
 While at Oxford, Greene also studied piano with the concert pianist Jack Gibbons.

-Career
+Academic career

-Greene joined the physics faculty of Cornell University in 1990 and was appointed to a full professorship in 1995.
+Greene joined the physics faculty of Cornell University in 1990, received tenure in 1993, and was appointed to a full professorship in 1995.
 The following year, he joined the faculty of Columbia University as a full professor.
-At Columbia, Greene is co-director of the university's Institute for Strings, Cosmology, and Astroparticle Physics (ISCAP) and is leading a research program applying superstring theory to cosmological questions.
-With co-investigators David Albert and Maulik Parikh he is a FQXi large-grant awardee for his project entitled "Arrow of Time in the Quantum Universe".
+At Columbia, Greene is director of the university's center for theoretical physics and is leading a research program at the intersection of string theory, mathematical physics, and cosmology.